wadimiusz/diachrony_for_russian/README.md

 # Tracing semantic shifts for Russian
-This repository contains the code and the dataset related to the paper *"Tracing cultural diachronic semantic shifts in Russian using word embeddings: test sets and baselines"* by Vadim Fomin, Daria Bakshandayeva, Julia Rodina and Andrey Kutuzov (accepted to Dialog-2019).
+This repository features the code and the dataset related to the paper *"Tracing cultural diachronic semantic shifts in Russian using word embeddings: test sets and baselines"* by Vadim Fomin, Daria Bakshandayeva, Julia Rodina and Andrey Kutuzov (accepted to Dialog-2019).

 # Dataset